vuex-orm/vuex-orm/docs/guide/data/inserting-and-updating.md

 ### Inserting Many To Many Relationships

-When inserting many-to-many relationships, such as `belongsToMany` or `morphToMany`, any data nested under the `pivot` attribute will be inserted as well.
+Since 0.36.0+, when inserting many-to-many relationships such as `belongsToMany` or `morphToMany`, any data nested under the `pivot` attribute will be inserted into intermediate models.

 Let's take a look at an example.
 Here we have `User` belonging to many `Role` through `RoleUser`.